Incremental Multilingual Text2Cypher with Adapter Combination: Related Work

 \subsection{Adapter Merging and Fusion Methods}

-Adapter merging and fusion methods have also gained attention for multilingual and multi-task adaptation.
-Techniques such as Task Arithmetic~\cite{ilharco2022editing}, TIES~\cite{yadav2023ties} and DARE~\cite{yu2024language} combine adapters by computing and scaling their parameter differences, often followed by a post-processing like trimming or rescaling.
-Furthermore, LoRA Soups~\cite{prabhakar2025lora} and LoRA-LEGO~\cite{zhao2024merging} presented ways for merging adapters using weighted or modular combinations.
-AdapterFusion~\cite{pfeiffer2021adapterfusion} and UniPELT~\cite{mao2022unipelt} use gating mechanisms to dynamically combine multiple adapters.
+Adapter merging and fusion techniques enable efficient adaptation across tasks and languages without retraining the entire model.
+Methods such as Task Arithmetic~\cite{ilharco2022editing}, TIES~\cite{yadav2023ties} and DARE~\cite{yu2024language} combine adapters by computing parameter differences and applying scaling or post-processing.
+LoRA Soups~\cite{prabhakar2025lora} and LoRA-LEGO~\cite{zhao2024merging} present weighted and modular strategies for merging adapters.
+Dynamic gating approaches like AdapterFusion~\cite{pfeiffer2021adapterfusion} and UniPELT~\cite{mao2022unipelt} select relevant adapters on a per-input basis.

 In terms of multilingual support, AdaMergeX~\cite{zhao2025adamergex} separates task and language ability into different adapters and merges them using structure-adaptive merging.
 MLM~\cite{lee2025mlm} trains a task and a language adapter and combines them through parameter-space interpolation followed by a light post-merging step.
 While these methods have shown promise in multilingual and cross-task transfer, their applicability to structured query generation tasks like Text2Cypher remains unexplored.